 Angelica is an herb commonly utilized in Scandinavian countries.
 It also grows wild in Russia, Greenland, and Iceland.
-Less commonly seen here, angelica can be cultivated in the cooler regions of the United States where it can reach heights of up to 6 feet!
-This begs the question, does angelic plant need trimming and, if so, how to prune angelica herbs?
+Less commonly seen here, angelica can be cultivated in the cooler regions of the United States where it can reach heights of up to 6 feet (2 m.)!
+This begs the question, does the angelic plant need trimming and, if so, how to prune angelica herbs?

 Does Angelica Plant Need Trimming?